-Operating Revenues and Expenses Historically, one of the Agency's main functions has been to borrow funds in the bond market and to use those funds to make home ownership loans.
-The Agency has the authority to issue bonds to the investing public in order to create a flow of private capital.
-These funds are used to purchase mortgage loans for qualified borrowers.
-A significant portion of operating income is derived from interest earned on mortgage loans less the interest expense of bonds outstanding.
-Additional operating income is earned from the administration of federal programs and the sale of MBS associated with the HomeAd Program.
+Operating Revenues and Expenses As one of its primary funding resources, the Agency has the authority to issue bonds to the investing public to create a flow of private capital.
+These funds are used to finance mortgage loans for qualified borrowers.
+A significant portion of operating income is derived from interest earned on mortgage loans and MBS less the interest expense of bonds outstanding.
+Additional operating income is earned from the administration of federal programs and the sale of MBS associated with the HomeAd program.

-Non-Operating Revenues and Expenses State appropriations received, State grants received, and State tax credits from the State of North Carolina are classified in Non-Operating Revenues (Expenses).
+Non-Operating Revenues and Expenses State appropriations received and State grants received are classified as Non-Operating Revenues (Expenses).
 The related expenses are classified as State program expense.

 General and administrative expense General and administrative expense is classified by the related program.
 To the extent allowed by the trust agreements and federal and state programs, transfers are made from the funds of the bond issue or the federal and state programs to the Agency to reimburse certain general and administrative expenses.
-If the Home Ownership Bond Programs or

-Federal and State Programs do not permit payment of general and administrative expenses, expenses are paid from Agency reserve funds.
+If the trust agreements or programs do not permit payment of general and administrative expenses, expenses are paid from Agency reserve funds.
 Certain indirect costs are allocated to Federal and State Programs based on an independently prepared cost allocation plan.
 These costs are allocated based on certain parameters such as office square footage, number of approved positions, and number of transactions processed.

-Use of estimates The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period (e.g., loan loss reserve).
+Use of Estimates The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the contingent and reported amounts of assets, liabilities and deferred inflows and outflows of resources at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period (e.g., loan loss reserve).
 Actual results could differ from those estimates.